Feeding Your Baby

 Let your baby lead the way to solid foods

-Feeding your baby real solid food after six months of breast milk (or formula) is an exciting time, for you and for him.
+Feeding your baby real solid food after six months of breast milk or formula is an exciting time, for you and for him.
 Before you dive into this big transition though, there are some questions you'll want to ask yourself.

 This is worth some thought, and every family will make different decisions, regarding questions like whether organic food is worth the cost, and how long you want to wait before introducing sweets.

 Is making my own baby food worth it?
 You'll be interested to know that the longer you wait to introduce solid foods, the more your baby can handle "real" food instead of purees.
 That means you minimize the need for baby foods.
 But even a little food grinder will help you convert the family dinner into a baby-friendly puree if your six month old is grabbing for your spoon.
-There may be no reason to buy much baby food in jars.
+There may be no reason to buy much prepared "baby food."

 This may sound like a strange question -- obviously, you want your child to eat a healthy, well-balanced diet and to enjoy her food.
 But there are some other essential goals that you'll want to think about.